adamscott/godot-website/collections/_release_4_4/entry-platforms-android-themed-icons.md

 title: Themed icons
 blockquote: Matchy-matchy
 text: |
   To be able to match a user's system theme, you can now provide a monochrome icon for your app on export, which will then automatically be re-colored for them.
-This is a simple way to enchance your app's native feel.
+This is a simple way to enhance your app's native feel.
 contributors:
   - name: Anish Mishra
     github: syntaxerror247